 You’d be forgiven for thinking that this weekend’s UFC card was just another Fight Night.
-There’s a title defense taking place at UFC Kansas city.
-A few mid tier fighters with some up and coming contenders topping off yet another night of mixed martial action.
+There’s a title defence taking place at UFC Kansas city.
+A few mid-tier fighters with some up and coming contenders topping off yet another night of mixed martial action.
 On the frantic UFC calendar to slot in between the main UFC cards, sounds about right, right?

 Reading through some online comments the fans seem to split on their reasons for not getting behind the flyweight king.

 Steve Ibarra reckons…

 Jesse Muniz simply thinks…

 While Ian Ruz thinks he knows the answer…

 With a current record of 9 straight title defences.
 Mightymouse is on the cusp of equalling the great Anderson Silva with a record of 10.
 He does that, then what can people say?
 In Johnson’s own words he’s already exceeded is own expectations.
 Yet that won’t stop him going one better and setting an all-time record, stepping over the high bar set by the now ageing Spider.